Weak gravitational lensing shear measurement with FPFS: analytical mitigation of noise bias and selection bias: Abstract

 In this section, we test the shear estimators derived in Section~\ref{sec:Method} using the image simulation described in Section~\ref{sec:sim}.
-The shear estimators that will be tested include the original \cite{FPFS-Li2018} shear estimator, $\hat{\gamma}_\alpha$ (defined in equation~\ref{eq:estimator_0}), the shear estimator after correcting the second-order noise bias, $\hat{\gamma}^\mathrm{A}_\alpha$ (equation~\ref{eq:estimator_A}), the shear estimator after correcting the selection bias from anisotropic shape noise, $\hat{\gamma}^\mathrm{B}_\alpha$ (equation~\ref{eq:estimator_B}), and anisotropic measurement error, $\hat{\gamma}^\mathrm{C}_\alpha$ (equation~\ref{eq:estimator_C}).
+The shear estimators that will be tested include the original \cite{FPFS-Li2018} shear estimator, $\hat{\gamma}_\alpha$ (defined in equation~\eqref{eq:estimator_0}), the shear estimator after correcting the second-order noise bias, $\hat{\gamma}^\mathrm{A}_\alpha$ (equation~\eqref{eq:estimator_A}), the shear estimator after correcting the selection bias from anisotropic shape noise, $\hat{\gamma}^\mathrm{B}_\alpha$ (equation~\eqref{eq:estimator_B}), and anisotropic measurement error, $\hat{\gamma}^\mathrm{C}_\alpha$ (equation~\eqref{eq:estimator_C}).
 We first test the correction for noise bias in Section~\ref{subsec:res_noisebias} and the measurement of shape measurement error from noisy galaxy images in Section~\ref{subsec:res_error}.
 Then we test the correction for selection bias in Section~\ref{subsec:res_selbias}.
-Finally, we check the redshift dependence of the calibration biases in Section~\ref{subsec:res_zDepBias}.
+Subsequently, we check the redshift dependence of the calibration biases in Section~\ref{subsec:res_zDepBias}. \xlrv{ Finally, we test the performance of \FPFS{} on poorly resolved galaxies in Section~\ref{subsec:smallgal} and on stellar contamination in Section~\ref{subsec:star}. }

+Note that we force a shear measurement measurement for every simulated galaxy during these tests.
+For isolated images, the process of source detection influences shear estimation from a population of galaxies, if that population is determined mainly by the selection function of the detector.
+The right panel of Fig.~(3) of \citet{FPFS-Li2018} showed the $s_0$ histograms of detected and undetected galaxies in an HSC-like image simulation \citet{HSC1-GREAT3Sim} --- most of the undetected galaxies are clustered at small $s_0\,$.
+Therefore, the influence of the selection function of the detector can be removed by tuning the lower threshold of $s_0\,$.
+For crowded images, removing the bias from detection is challenging since, as shown in \citet{metaDet-Sheldon2020}, the ability of a detection algorithm to recognize blending depends upon the underlying shear distortion.